Saffron Indian Cuisine

 Restaurant Row and the Indian Kitchen

 Sand Lake Road in Doctor Phillips has spent the better part of two decades positioning itself as Orlando's most concentrated stretch of destination dining.
 The corridor runs from chain outposts to independently owned kitchens, and the competition for repeat local business is genuine.
 Within that mix, Indian restaurants occupy a specific niche: they draw on a cuisine tradition that is simultaneously familiar to a wide American dining public and regularly misrepresented by it.
-The gap between a restaurant that leans into the lowest-common-denominator version of the cuisine and one that treats the spice vocabulary seriously is considerable, and it is that gap that defines where Saffron Indian Cuisine, at 7724 W Sand Lake Road, positions itself.
+The gap between a restaurant that leans into the lowest-common-denominator version of the cuisine and one that treats the spice vocabulary seriously is considerable, and it is that gap that defines where Saffron Indian Cuisine, at 7724 W Sand Lake Road, positions itself as a casual Indian restaurant with a recommended reservation policy and a 4.6 Google rating from 3,189 reviews.

 Doctor Phillips as a neighbourhood skews toward the suburban professional, with a dining-out culture that has grown more cosmopolitan as the area's population has diversified.
 The demand for Indian food that goes beyond the standard tikka masala and naan template has followed.
 That context matters when assessing what a restaurant on this strip is actually attempting.